CleverRaven/Cataclysm-DDA/doc/GAME_BALANCE.md

 # Monster vision scaling:
-Note vision is not necessarily limited to eyesight.
-We have monsters with literally no eyes that can detect creatures within a couple of spaces.

 Minimum: 0 (blind and unable to sense presence nearby; brainless zombie night vision)

 Minimal vision: 1-2 (default night vision; graboid night vision, kreck night vision, triffid night vision, brainless zombie day vision)